riggs9162/helix/README.md

 ### Learning Resources
 To develop with the Helix framework, a solid understanding of Garry's Mod Lua is required.
 For those new to Lua, we recommend starting with the basics on the [Garry's Mod Wiki](https://wiki.facepunch.com/gmod/) before diving into schema development.

+### Framework Support
+We do not provide support for our Framework Edit.
+However, if there are errors that you are CERTAIN are our mistake, you can [open an issue](https://github.com/Minerva-Servers/helix/issues) describing the issue and providing reproduction steps.